Fred Roos

-Frederick Ried Roos (born May 22, 1934) is an American film producer.
+Frederick Ried Roos (May 22, 1934 – May 18, 2024) was an American film producer and casting director.
+He was best known for his contributions to the New Hollywood movement, particularly through his collaborations with director Francis Ford Coppola.
+He won the Academy Award for Best Picture for The Godfather: Part II (1974), with further nominations for The Conversation (1974) and Apocalypse Now (1979).

-Biography
+Early life

-Fred Roos was born on May 22, 1934, in Santa Monica, California, the son of Florence Mary (née Stout) and Victor Otto Roos.
+Frederick Ried Roos was born on May 22, 1934, in Santa Monica, California, the son of Florence Mary (née Stout) and Victor Otto Roos.
 He attended Hollywood High School and subsequently attended University of California, Los Angeles, majoring in theatre arts and motion pictures.

-He started his career in television as a casting director for The Andy Griffith Show.
-Later, he produced most of Francis Ford Coppola's films subsequent to The Godfather, including Apocalypse Now and Youth Without Youth.
-Roos won the Oscar for Best Film for producing The Godfather Part II.
+He served two tours in the United States Army, stationed in South Korea, where he befriended future producer/director Garry Marshall.